stratisproject/FederatedSidechains/Requirements/cross-chain-transfer.md

 Before the leader can handle the transactions in its current block she must first look into previous blocks and detect if there was any unprocessed transfer, it's important to note that a transfer cannot happen until all previous transfers have been processed successfully, this means a leader is also responsible for blocks belonging to other members in case they were offline.

 Each node transfers the details of the multisig deposits made on chain A (block height, target addresses and corresponding amounts to transfer), then persists those details in its database.
 From that point, each node has enough information to create partially signed transactions and propagate them to the other members of the federation.
-Each node will also persist the partially signed transactions they receive and collect signatures (this is in case they become the leader of an unprocessed transfer and can immedialy broadcast it), but only the leader will proceed to broadcasting a fully signed one.
+Each node will also persist the partially signed transactions they receive and collect signatures (this is in case they become the leader of an unprocessed transfer and can immediately broadcast it), but only the leader will proceed to broadcasting a fully signed one.

 ![The cross chain transfer is triggered after MaxReorg](../assets/cross-chain-transfers/happy-path-2.svg)

 ### The cross chain transfer appears on targeted chain

 Once the leader has collected enough signatures, she can broadcast a fully signed transaction to the network and make it appear in the mempool of all the other nodes.
-This transaction will then be persisted in the next block of chain B network.
+This transaction will then be persisted in the next block of the chain B network.
 After that, each federation member monitoring the chain B will match the transaction found on chain by its inputs, outputs (including the OP_RETURN), and update the status of the transfer.

 ![The cross chain transfer appears on targeted chain](../assets/cross-chain-transfers/happy-path-3.svg)